Grapes42/Nostalpi_SP/documentation/documentation.md

 We've lost all mechanicalness and fun shape and design from phones, I find this very boring.
 I would like to make something with a mechanical feature and a fun shape and design.

+#### Summary
+To summarise I am creating a pocket sized portable device to counter the mindlessness, boring standardisation and privacy concerns of modern phones.

 ## 2. Inquiry Questions
 - What are common games people emulate?
 What controls will my device need?
 How powerful will it need to be?
 - What connections/ports will I need to add to make this viable for anyone to use and charge?
 Will it need modern connections like bluetooth, USB-C, etc?